La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

-This is one way to do multiple arguments (see also the section [just below](../vocab1.html#conjunctions)), and is just about the only use for _``fy''_ \--- but difficult for hard-core English speakers to give up.
-Needless to say, the retroactive downjump is not mandatory. ``_tla_ -set'' is used when the arguments form an unordered collection, while ``_stl_ -list'' is for arguments that have a sequence.
+This is one way to do multiple arguments (see also the section [just below](../vocab1.html#conjunctions)), and is just about the only use for _fy_ \--- but difficult for hard-core English speakers to give up.
+Needless to say, the retroactive downjump is not mandatory. _tla_ -set is used when the arguments form an unordered collection, while _stl_ -list is for arguments that have a sequence.
 Both words take as many arguments as you wish.

-When a sentence is complicated, one can use ``_fl_ -begin'' and ``_fr_ -end'' to mark the beginning and end of a grammatical unit.
-A matching pair of _``fl''_ and _``fr''_ are supposed to be at the same grammatical level; if they are not, someone has made an error.
+When a sentence is complicated, one can use _fl_ -begin and _fr_ -end to mark the beginning and end of a grammatical unit.
+A matching pair of _fl_ and _fr_ are supposed to be at the same grammatical level; if they are not, someone has made an error.
 They have no meaning beyond this checking function.

 ### Error Correction

-Another organizational transformation related to the retroactive downjump is error correction with _``fa''_.
-When prefixed to a phrase, it causes the previous phrase at the same level to vanish and to be replaced by the one that follows. _``/fi -fa''_ is a quick way to delete the current sentence.
+Another organizational transformation related to the retroactive downjump is error correction with _fa_.
+When prefixed to a phrase, it causes the previous phrase at the same level to vanish and to be replaced by the one that follows. _/fi -fa_ is a quick way to delete the current sentence.
 For example,

 >